 Letter of Credit vs. Letter of Guarantee

-A letter of credit and a letter of guarantee have a lot of similarities, but they mean two different things.
+A letter of credit and a letter of guarantee have a lot of similarities, but they are two different things.
 A letter of credit, also known as a documentary credit, acts as a promissory note from a financial institution and it represents an obligation on the side of the bank to make payments once certain terms have been met.
 Once the bank confirms that the terms are completed and verified, it transfers the funds to the executor of the terms.
 The letter of credit is backed by collateral or credit from the customer.

 On the other hand, a letter of guarantee is similar to a letter of credit but with one distinction – it pays either the seller or buyer if the other does not fulfill the transaction’s requirements.
-For example, if the supplier asks the buyer for a letter of guarantee, but the buyer defaults on payments, the seller has the right to claim for compensation from the bank.
-Similarly, if a buyer is required to pay for shipment before delivery and had asked the supplier for a letter of guarantee, the buyer may claim for compensation from the issuing bank if the goods paid for are not delivered.
+For example, if the supplier asks the buyer for a letter of guarantee, but the buyer defaults on payments, the seller has the right to claim compensation from the bank.
+Similarly, if a buyer is required to pay for the shipment before delivery and had asked the supplier for a letter of guarantee, the buyer may claim compensation from the issuing bank if the goods paid for are not delivered.

 CFI is a leading provider of financial analysis courses, including the Financial Modeling & Valuation Analyst (FMVA)™ certification program.
-To help you advance your career, check out the additional resources below:
+To help you advance your career, check out the additional CFI resources below: